groundy

 dstack-capsule introduces a mechanism the authors call the privilege fuse: an irreversible, atomic state transition that moves a Kubernetes node from a privileged setup phase to a locked-down runtime phase.
 The implementation uses a compare-and-swap operation plus a persistent marker file.

 Before the fuse is blown, privileged pods (those requesting hostNetwork, hostPID, hostIPC, hostPath, or the privileged security context flag) can be scheduled.
 After the fuse is blown, the admission controller rejects all such pods and RTMR[3] is frozen.
 There is no unfuse operation.
+The admission controller is the enforcement point, and admission policy is notoriously easy to get subtly wrong; syntactically valid manifests that quietly violate cluster intent are a known failure class, and here the cost of a missed rule is a permanent privilege window rather than a misconfigured deployment.

 This is a design pattern worth naming because it solves a real operational problem.
 Confidential VMs need a setup phase where the node joins the cluster, pulls images, and configures networking.
 Without a fuse-like mechanism, that setup phase is a permanent privilege window.
 With it, the window closes once and cannot be reopened without reprovisioning the entire VM.